-(Psalms 48:7) By the east wind you shattered the ships of Tarshish.
+(Psalms 48:7) as when an east wind shatters the ships of Tarshish.

 Tarshish was probably in Spain.
 It was so far from Israel that Jonah tried to flee from the LORD to Tarshish.
 The psalmist tells us that the LORD and the appearance of Jerusalem's citadels sowed fear and scattered their enemies so thoroughly that the psalmist could only compare their defeat to an east wind shattering the ships of Tarshish in the Mediterranean Sea-probably many of them had heard stories about strong winds destroying fleets of ships from Tarshish and other places.